hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 | Property          | Description
 |-------------------|----------------------------------
 | `message`         | This contains the message that's set on the doorbell.
+An empty message, `""`, will reset the message display on the doorbell.
 | `duration`        | This contains the duration that the message is set for, in seconds.

 The accepted values for `duration` are: